csutton2020/Undergrad/README.md

-# Undergrad Home work and projects
+# Undergrad work and projects
 This my code is from verious undergrad courses during the 2014-2017 timeframe